Guide to building a Real-time Notification System in React

 We’ve already mentioned that notifications are supported differently on some devices and browsers, so separate custom implementations will need to be worked out to get the coverage you need.

 After a React notification system is built, you’ll likely also be required to set up A/B tests for content, timing, and other variables.
+Testing different notification content is crucial for optimizing user engagement and ensuring the right messages are delivered at the right time.
 These tests will ensure you’re sending the right messaging at the right time to the right users.
 All of that A/B testing data needs to get stored properly (ideally, a single source of truth) to make sure it’s easily readable by data teams.
 That’s a lot to take on.

 Takeaway